 To help answer this question, researchers have looked at aspects of care that may influence a cat’s desire to hunt.

-For instance, in a recent study conducted in England with 355 cats, guardians were asked to spend just 10 minutes a day playing with their cats.
-Surprisingly, over the course of the 12-week experiment, they saw a 25 per cent drop in the total number of animals their cats brought home!
+For instance, in a study conducted in England, guardians were asked to spend just 10 minutes a day playing with their cats.
+Surprisingly, over the 12-week experiment, they saw a 25 per cent drop in the total number of animals their cats brought home.

 These findings indicate that it may be possible to reduce hunting behaviour in cats through modest changes in human behaviour.